YashasAB/notebook445/yab2_LabNotebook.md

 # 29th November 2021 -

-used standard sd card reading libraries to recieve sd card input. **Proposed format for one note on file on sd card -  8e5 where the number 8 describes the length of the note , the alphabet declares what note to play and the last number determines what octave the note should be in.** Wrote different files with a series of key notes.
+Used standard sd card reading libraries to recieve sd card input. **Proposed format for one note on file on sd card -  8e5 where the number 8 describes the length of the note , the alphabet declares what note to play and the last number determines what octave the note should be in.** Wrote different files with a series of key notes.
 Used the number pad on the top row of the keyboard to switch between tracks.

 # 30th November - Trying to fix PCB